Sick and Injured Students

 Students who become ill or injured while in school

 Students will be given medical care in the clinic, located across from the main office.
 Parents, or the emergency contact person (if parents are not available), will be contacted by the nurse to pick up their sick or injured child.
-Students should be picked up from the clinic within 30 minutes of being notified.
+Students are to be picked up from the clinic within 30 minutes of being notified.

 Students who have sustained an injury